Sep 1, 2022

 TIM: If you give a person the vaccine before they see symptoms, while the virus is still climbing its way up to the brain, they should be okay.

-BILL WASIK: But once the infection has taken root in the brain… then it's too late for vaccination.
+BILL WASIK: But once the infection has taken root in the brain, then it's too late for vaccination.

-TIM: The moment you have a twitchy finger, the moment you have like the slightest little flu-like symptom, which will later progress into rabies, that's the moment that you know you're going to die of that disease.
+TIM: The moment you have a twitchy finger, the moment you have, like, the slightest little flu-like symptom which will later progress into rabies, that's the moment that you know you're going to die of that disease.

 MONICA MURPHY: Yeah, YouTube.

-TIM: I find them impossible to watch.
+BILL WASIK: I find them impossible to watch.

 MONICA MURPHY: The human victim of rabies tries to drink, wants to drink.

-BILL WASIK: But then, they'll bring the cup to their hands and it'll just shake and overflow.
+BILL WASIK: But then they'll bring the cup to their hands and it'll shake and overflow.
+The muscles in their throat seize up.

-MONICA MURPHY: The gag reflex.
+MONICA MURPHY: A gag reflex.

-TIM: And they can't.
+BILL WASIK: And they can't.

 JAD: They can't drink water?